 Ian first heard about CBD from a student of his in the gym, who was questioning whether they would pass a drugs test while using CBD.
 He said: “I had no idea what it was.
 So, I thought, let’s see if this works like they say it does”

-“I’ve been using the CBD life capsules and in all honesty, I’m happy with the results.
-Just waking up without every bone in my body hurting is a big bonus.
-When you get to my age, there’s nothing more rewarding than a pain-free body.”
+“I’ve been using the CBD life capsules and in all honesty, I’m happy with the results.”

 Although his career has been one that many can only dream of, it hasn’t always been plain sailing.
 “If there is one lesson I have learnt it’s not to take risks.
 I took fights while grieving for my father and lost.
 I’m only human”